conda/conda-lock/README.md

 Conda lock is a lightweight library that can be used to generate fully reproducible lock files for [conda][conda] environments.

-It does this by performing multiple solves for conda targeting a set of platforms you desire lockfiles for.
+It does this by performing a conda solve for each platform you desire a lockfile for.

 This also has the added benefit of acting as an external pre-solve for conda as the lockfiles it generates results in the conda solver *not* being invoked when installing the packages from the generated lockfile.